Large deviations of one-hidden-layer neural networks: Introduction

 The weak convergence approach is invoked to prove the quenched LDP, where the work lies in establishing tightness and identifying the limiting distribution.
 In contrast to \cite{bufi}, who deal with the space of continuous functions with respect to the uniform topology, the objects we investigate are measures on a Skorokhod space.
 This brings additional difficulties when establishing tightness, where we have to directly deal with compactness in a Skorokhod space and make use of the precise dynamics of the training via SGD.
+We like to point out that it is also possible to avoid dealing with those technicalities and work with the uniform topology instead because in the limit weight trajectories will be continuous with respect to the uniform topology.
+One could use this and work with a linear interpolation of the weights instead of a constant interpolation which is what we used.
+The strategy would then be to show that constant and linear interpolation in this case admit the same large deviations.
+However, while some arguments in the section on tightness and the section concerned with the upper bound would simplify, the theory of working with the Skorokhod topology is well established in \cite{billingsley} and also \cite{kallenberg} contains helpful theorems when dealing with continuity in the limit.
+Further, more notation would be necessary to introduce linear interpolation and additional arguments would be required to show that the large deviations indeed transfer.
+Therefore, we decided to work with the Skorokhod topology.
 Also compared to \cite{siri} our proof of tightness is more involved, as they only have to consider a fixed data distribution and not random ones that arise due to the representation.
-Our identification of the limit is associated with a martingale problem similar to \cite{bufi}.
-However, our Skorokhod setting requires a more careful analysis, where a lot of our work involves dealing with truncations, which \cite{bufi} did not have to consider.
+Our identification of the limit is associated with \cite{bufi} but we do not need to deal with a local martingale problem.
+However, our Skorokhod setting requires a more careful analysis, and a lot of our work involves dealing with truncations, which \cite{bufi} did not have to consider.
 The annealed LDP is derived from the quenched LDP by using a general result that can be found in \cite{annealedLDP} and \cite{Ganesh}.
 The proof that a compactly supported data distribution is a sufficient condition for the uniqueness property is based on \cite{siri}, who proved a very similar result but with the mentioned difference that stems from the representation, we have to deal with more measures than only the fixed data distribution.

 A possible extension to multi-hidden-layer perceptrons is still very far-fetched.
 Quite recently, \cite{siriDeep} started to tackle limit theory for deep neural networks and in \cite[Section 4.3]{siriDeep} they explain the challenges that arose when trying to extend the LLN or central limit theorem from the single-hidden-layer approach to a multi-hidden-layer neural network.
 Further attempts have been made in \cite{nguyenphan2023} and \cite{araujo2019meanfield}.